MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-asp-net-core.md

 - Open App studio and select the `Manifest editor` tab.

-- Select the *Import an existing app* tile in the Manifest Editor to begin updating the app package for your tab.
+- Select the *Import an existing app* tile in the Manifest editor to begin updating the app package for your tab.
 Recall that the source code comes with its own pre-made manifest and the `.csproj file` contains code to create an app package when the project is built.
 The name of your app package is *tab.zip*.
 You can search your local machine's file explorer or switch to Visual Studio `Folder View` to find your zip file's location.
 It should be found here:

  `/bin/Debug/netcoreapp2.2/tab.zip`

 - Upload `tab.zip` to App Studio.

-### Update your app package with Manifest Editor
+### Update your app package with Manifest editor

 - Once you've uploaded your tab into Teams, you will need to configure it to show content.

-- Select the tile for your newly imported tab in the right panel of the Manifest Editor welcome page.
+- Select the tile for your newly imported tab in the right panel of the Manifest editor welcome page.

 There's a list of steps in the left-hand side of the Manifest editor, and on the right a list of properties that need to be filled in for each of those steps.
 Much of the information has been provided by your `manifest.json` file but there are a few fields that you will need to update: